NickMcConnell/FAangband/docs/world.rst

 dungeon.
 The symbols for the up and down staircases are the same as the commands to use them.
 A ``<`` represents an up staircase and a ``>`` represents a down staircase.
 You must move your character over the staircase before you can use it.
+In a similar way, paths lead from one wilderness level to another, with ``<`` leading to lesser danger and  ``>`` to greater danger.

-Most levels have at least one up staircase and at least two down staircases.
+Most dungeon levels have at least one up staircase and at least two down staircases.
 You may have trouble finding some well hidden secret doors, or you may have to dig through obstructions to get to them, but you can always find the stairs if you look hard enough.
 Stairs, like permanent rock, and shop entrances, cannot be destroyed by any means.

+Wilderness levels will always have a path or two to every level that is adjacent, north, south, east or west.
+Note that there will usually only be an adjecent level in one or two of these directions.

 Many secret doors are used within the dungeon to confuse and demoralize adventurers foolish enough to enter, although all secret doors can be